ABindoff/ABindoff.github.io/_posts/2016-11-18-functional-programming.markdown

 > a[a %notin% b]
 [1] 1

-# Negate() exists because something like this won't work
+Negate() exists because something like this won't work
 > negate <- function(x){ return(as.logical(1-x))}
 > `%notin%` <- negate(`%in%`)
 Error in 1 - x : non-numeric argument to binary operator

-# even though this does work
+...even though this does work
 > negate(a %in% b)
 [1]  TRUE FALSE FALSE